Connecting

 instructions.

-even if you're not attached to a network.
-In these
+share names even if you're not attached to a network.

-names) can contain letters, digits and a few special
+Share names can contain letters, digits and a few

 putting spaces in resource names.
 The reason is